Steven Kwan Player Props: Guardians vs. Mariners

 Steven Kwan At The Plate

-- Kwan has an OPS of .651, fueled by an OBP of .308 and a team-best slugging percentage of .343 this season.

-- In 75.0% of his eight games this season, Kwan has picked up at least one hit.
-He's also had four multi-hit games.
+- In 77.8% of his games this season (seven of nine), Kwan has picked up at least one hit, and in four of those games (44.4%) he recorded at least two.

-- He has not hit a home run in his eight games this year.
+- He has not gone deep in his nine games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.